kdcoleman/JavascriptProjects/README.md

 * Custom authentication
 * Custom login and signup using sessions
 * Confirm account email with token sent after signup
-* JS code to detect user activiity and send keep alive pulses to server
+* JS code to detect user activity and send keep alive pulses to server
 * JS code to detect user inactivity and alert user to extend session
 * JS/AJAX code to expire session if user inactive for 5 mins